edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Understanding the workflow in VVP requires a careful definition of roles related to the protocol.
 The terms that follow have deep implications for the mental model, and their meaning in VVP may not match casual usage.

 ### Allocation Holder
 An *allocation holder* (*AH*) controls how a phone number is used, in the eyes of a regulator.
 Typically, range holders are AHs, and so are the direct *telephone number users* (*TNUs*).
 TNUs are customers of range holders: enterprises and consumers.
 Range holders are service providers.
-Although they are AHs, they may not be TNUs for all the phone numbers in their allocated ranges.
+Although they are AHs, they might not be TNUs for all the phone numbers in their allocated ranges.

 It is possible for an ecosystem to include other parties as AHs (e.g., wholesalers, aggregators).
 However, some regulators dislike this outcome, and prefer that such parties broker allocations without actually holding the allocations as intermediaries.